-Algonquin Park canoe trip May 10-19.
+Algonquin Park canoe trip May 9-20.
 As a life-long paddler this trip is long overdue as it’ll be the very first canoe trip for my young son Brendan.
 He’s been a fortunate young lad having been on a large number of fly in fishing trips in his young life, but to date no paddling trips.
 It’s been a sore point with me and that will change this spring.
 Algonquin is a perfect choice for this trip.
 It’s close to home, has great fishing, and while there will be plenty of portages they will all be on manicured trails.
-Our route will take us through the northern part of the park starting and ending at Brent on Cedar Lake.
-In between we’ll paddle some of the more remote brook trout lakes in the park and double carry more than 17 kilometers of portage trails.
+Our route will take us through the northern part of the park starting at Kiosk.
+Along the way we’ll paddle some of the more remote brook trout lakes in the park and double carry more than 17 kilometers of portage trails.
 This will be a return to my roots and for my son an indoctrination to the sport.

 Napken Lake outpost with Hearst Air, June 2-9.
 Far from any road, Napken Lake has long been considered one of Hearst Air’s premier trophy pike lakes along with never ending amounts of eater sized walleye.
 I have fished with Hearst several times now and have always had a fantastic trip and expect nothing less this year.
 Flat out, Hearst Air is one of the very best outfits I’ve used and a return trip to fish this far north camp was an easy choice.
 The camp at Napken is by all accounts rustic, but it’s warm, dry and clean and will be an ideal venue to fish the lake in what is quite easily the prime week of the season.
 Expect to see large numbers of trophy fish caught during this early spring foray deep into Ontario’s hinterland!